eiri/ancillary/README.md

-# Auxiliary
+# Ancillary
 =====

-A set of libraries on top of SASL for logging, configuration, metrics passing and system alarms.
+A message bus on top of SASL for logging, configuration, metrics passing and system alarms.